PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

     direct_steering_journey = jps.JourneyDescription([direct_steering_stage])
     direct_steering_journey_id = simulation.add_journey(direct_steering_journey)

-Afterward, an agents or agents can be added, targeting this journey and stage.
+Afterwards, an agent or agents can be added, targeting this journey and stage.
 The agent with the ID direct_steering_agent_id is using the direct steering journey.
 We now can directly set the target of this specific agent.
 It will move towards the specified point and if the point is reached, it will come to a halt there: